SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/file/kafka-stream.md

 #### Metadata Table

-In order to avoid reprocessing messages on subsequent pipeline runs, we're going to update a certain table with the last processed offsets for each Kafka partition and topic.
-The next time the pipeline runs this table will be used to only get a batch of messages that have arrived since the previously-processed offset.
+In order to avoid reprocessing messages on subsequent Pipeline runs, we're going to update a certain table with the last processed offsets for each Kafka partition and topic.
+The next time the Pipeline runs this table will be used to only get a batch of messages that have arrived since the previously-processed offset.

 For this example, we're going to update `metadata.kafka_offsets`, which has the following structure: